Why Some Blog Writers Become Incredibly Popular and You Can, Too.

 The light that shows the way

-To name only a few magical writers who exemplify all of those things are Seth Godin, Jeff Goins and Michael Hyatt.
+To name only a few writers who exemplify all of those things are Seth Godin, Jeff Goins and Michael Hyatt.

 I believe you’ll find that each blogger you become a regular reader of creates a special kind of connection with you.